-We will send you a link to the Australia Awards Fellowships Promotions Pack after you sign the agreement.
-This promotion pack includes logos and templates that are ready for you to create several cobranded communications products.
+We will send you a link to the Australia Awards Fellowships Promotions Pack after you sign the Grant Agreement /RoU.
+This promotion pack includes logos and templates that are ready for you to create several co-branded communications products.

 The pack includes a template for a media release, Fellow profile, as well as Australia Awards Fellowship logos.